hangelwen/miR-PREFeR/README.md

 ### For Mac OS users ###

+#### a.
+Homebrew users ####
+Homebrew  <https://github.com/Homebrew/homebrew> is a fantastic package manager for MacOS.
+If you use Homebrew to manage your package on your Mac, mir-prefer and all it's dependencies can be installed simply by the following command

+    brew mir-prefer

+Instructions on how to install and use homebrew can be found at <http://coolestguidesontheplanet.com/setting-up-os-x-mavericks-and-homebrew/>.

+#### b.
+Other Mac  users ####
 Since it maybe difficult for some Mac OS users to successfully compile C/C++ programs, we provide several pre-compiled versions of samtools and RNALfold, which are put in the dependency/Mac/ folder.
 Mac OS users can first try to use the pre-compiled programs.
 If they do not work (This is possible), then try to compile from the source code by following the instructions in this section.
 To test whether a pre-compiled program works on your machine, change directory to the folder that contains the program, and then:

     chmod +x RNALfold